SonarSource/sonar-training-examples/external-issues/README.md

 When using an analyzer/linter that's not natively supported it's prossible to convert the found issue report into a SonarQube generic format (JSON) to import those issues

 The current example mimics a imaginary linter (employer-fairness) that would scan code related to employee management and detect what is against corporate policy (eg treat employees based on gender, religion...).
 Admittedly this linter would not detect code **quality** issues, but more **corporate policy violations**.
-To this respect it would probably not belong in a real world, it is only an example of how to import issues in SonarQube without any particular plugin.
+To this respect it would probably not belong in a real world for code quaity maangement, it is only an example of how to import issues in SonarQube without any particular plugin.

 ## Usage